-Functional allocation of expenses: The costs of providing CRS's various programs and support services have been summarized on a functional basis.
+Functional allocation of expenses: The costs of providing CRS' various programs and support services have been summarized on a functional basis.
 Accordingly, certain costs have been allocated among the programs and support services primarily based upon direct costs.

-Joint costs: Expenses related to the Operation Rice Bowl program jointly support fundraising and educational and other programming.
-These expenses totaled \$1,254,000 and \$1,160,000 for the years ended September 30, 2011 and 2010, respectively.
-Expenses were allocated 20 percent to fundraising and 80 percent to program services for fiscal year 2011 and 22 percent to fundraising and 78 percent to program services for fiscal year 2010.
+Joint costs: Expenses related to the Catholic Relief Services Rice Bowl program jointly support fundraising and educational and other programming.
+These expenses totaled \$1,405,000 for the year ended September 30, 2013.
+Expenses were allocated 21% to fundraising and 79% to program services for fiscal year 2013.

 Self-insured medical plan: Under the CRS plan, medical insurance coverage is obtained for each employee so that exposure to excessive medical expenses is capped in conjunction with certain stop loss provisions.
-Provisions for expenses expected under this program are recorded based upon CRS's estimates of the aggregate liability for claims incurred.
+Provisions for expenses expected under this program are recorded based upon CRS' estimates of the aggregate liability for claims incurred.

-Income taxes: CRS is generally exempt from Federal income taxes under IRC §501(c)(3).
-In addition, CRS qualifies for charitable contribution deductions under Section 170(b)(1)(A)(vi) and has been classified as an organization that is not a private foundation under Section 509(a)(1).
+Income taxes: CRS is generally exempt from federal income taxes under IRC §501(c)(3).
+In addition, contributions to CRS qualify for charitable deductions under Section 170(b)(1)(A)(vi).
+CRS has been classified as an organization that is not a private foundation under Section 509(a)(1).
 Income which is not related to exempt purposes, less applicable deductions, may be subject to federal and state corporate income taxes.
-For the years ended September 30, 2011 and 2010, CRS has concluded it has no such unrelated business income.
+For the year ended September 30, 2013, CRS has concluded it has no such unrelated business income.

-CRS has adopted the accounting standard on accounting for uncertainty in income taxes, which addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
-Under this policy, CRS may recognize the tax benefit from an uncertain tax position only if it is more-likely-than-not that the tax position would be sustained on examination by taxing authorities, based on the technical merits of the position.
+CRS has adopted the standard on accounting for uncertainty in income taxes, which addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
+Under this policy, CRS may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position would be sustained on examination by taxing authorities, based on the technical merits of the position.

-Management evaluated CRS's tax positions and concluded that CRS had taken no uncertain tax positions that require adjustments to the financial statements to comply with the provision of this guidance.
+Management evaluated CRS' tax positions and concluded that CRS had taken no uncertain tax positions that require adjustments to the financial statements to comply with the provision of this guidance.
 CRS would be liable for income taxes in the U.S. federal jurisdiction.

-Subsequent events: CRS has established a general standard of accounting for the disclosure of events that occur after the statement of financial position date through the date the financial statements are issued.
-CRS evaluated subsequent events through March 30, 2012, which is the date the financial statements were issued.
+Subsequent event policy: CRS has established a general standard of accounting for the disclosure of events that occur after the statement of financial position date through the date the financial statements are issued.
+CRS evaluated subsequent events through April 2, 2014, which is the date the financial statements were issued.